 Dr. Noor Mohammad is an Ayurveda practitioner based out of Hathras, Agra.
 His deep sense of understanding in Ayurveda adds an innovative edge to his day-to-day practice.
 He also teaches Ayurvedic students and devotes most of this time to the cause of Ayurveda.
 He is also writing a book on Kriya Sharir for the benefit of the community.
 Read his interview below.

 I always had an interest in Ayurveda.
-You can say i have an immense passion for it.
+You can say I have an immense passion for it.
 I was already aware of the side effects of Allopathic Medicines.
-Modern medicines tend to harm the body immunity, antibiotics are known to weaken it.
-A lot of cases are documented in which body has grown resistant to the antibiotics.
-On the other hand, Ayurveda is a complete Natural system.
+Modern medicines tend to harm the body's immunity, antibiotics are known to weaken it.
+A lot of cases are documented in which the body has grown resistant to antibiotics.
+On the other hand, Ayurveda is a completely natural system.
 Such things brought me closer to Ayurveda further.

 I don’t think there is a challenge as such.
 I always believe in giving my 100 percent.
 If your treatment brings results and helps the individual live a healthy life, your work is done.
 I think you can interpret the challenge, if any, as a confidence problem.
 For people, it is just a matter of that.
 After all, society wants to get benefitted and as long as you have an authentic cure, they are going to be well and happy.